anarthal/blog/_posts/2020-07-20-neural-networks.md

 They are on everyone's lips: every single post today seems to talk about deep neural networks and the bewildering variety of applications they are used for.
 [Speech recognition](https://en.wikipedia.org/wiki/Speech_recognition), [computer vision](https://en.wikipedia.org/wiki/Computer_vision), [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing)... the possibilities seem endless.
 Neural networks are the workhorse of [deep learning](https://en.wikipedia.org/wiki/Deep_learning), which is a subset of machine learning.
 But what is a neural network?
 How does it work?

 This post is intended as a crash course on neural networks and the math behind them.
+Most of the ideas in this post come from (TODO: insert link) Andrew Ng's Deep Learning specialization on Coursera.
 We will also go through a computer vision example: we will train a network that recognizes handwritten digits with 95% accuracy!
 We will use the popular [Keras](https://keras.io/) Python framework to build our networks.

 To understand this post you should have basic notions of machine learning, linear algebra and calculus.
 In particular, you should already know what a classification problem is and how a logistic regression model can help.
 If you are not familiar with these concepts, [this blog post]({{ "/posts/logistic-regression/" | relative_url }}) may help.
 You should also know how to multiply matrices and what a derivative is.